Spyke

 Spyke (Evan Daniels) is a fictional character created by writer Robert N. Skir and artist Steven E. Gordon for the WB animated superhero series X-Men: Evolution, which is based on American comic books published by Marvel Comics.
 Voiced by Neil Denis, the character is a high school student with the mutant ability to project spikes out of his body.
 Originally, Spyke was intended to be called Armadillo and have cornrows.
-He was created as a way to diversify the series' X-Men roster and include an African American among the main characters, something important to the creators, the network and Marvel Comics.
-According to producer Boyd Kirkland, turning Bishop (the first Black male X-Man) into a teenager would not have worked.
-Spyke has similar powers to Marrow, a pre-existing character, though Kirkland says this was not intentional.
+He was created as a way to diversify the series' X-Men roster and include an African-American character among the main cast.
+Spyke has similar powers to Marrow, a pre-existing character, though Boyd Kirkland stated that this was not intentional.

-Character biography
+Fictional character biography

 Evan Daniels was born in New York City, New York to an unnamed father and Vivian Daniels.
-His mutant abilities are first noticed at his high school basketball game by his Aunt Ororo (aka Storm, a longtime member of the X-Men), and his teammate Pietro.
-The following night, Storm, along with Cyclops and Jean Grey, approach Evan's parents about his mutant powers and his attending Xavier's School.
+His mutant abilities are first noticed at his high school basketball game by his aunt Ororo Munroe (aka Storm, a longtime member of the X-Men), and his teammate Pietro.
+The following night, Storm, along with Cyclops and Jean Grey, approach Evan's parents about his mutant powers and his attending the Xavier Institute.
 Evan angrily declines on his own behalf and leaves.

 He goes to his school to catch the thief who keeps breaking into his locker.
 It is revealed that Pietro is not only the thief, but a mutant with super speed powers.
 Pietro, who renames himself Quicksilver, breaks into all the lockers in the school and lets Evan take the heat while he escapes prosecution.
 Only when Charles Xavier uses his pull to help Evan get out of prison does he join the X-Men and the school under the code name Spyke.
 Spyke settles the score with Quicksilver when he, Cyclops, and Jean defeat the speedy mutant.
-Spyke is cleared of all charges when he catches Quicksilver's arrogant confession on tape.
+Spyke is cleared of all charges when he catches Quicksilver's confession on tape.

-During his tenure with the X-Men, Spyke didn't want any special treatment from anyone at the school because he was Storm's nephew.
-Though he liked being an X-Man and thought of them as his family, Spyke at times acted selfishly and inconsiderate of others.
-Spyke would goof around in class and on at least one occasion ditched school mid-class to go skateboarding with his human friends.
-He also was late for several training exercises in the Danger Room resulting in him getting reprimanded by Storm and causing several X-Kids to fail in their training exercise because Spyke was not there to back them up.
-If not for him saving Storm's life from the Hungan, Spyke would have been sent home to his parents due to his lack of concern for school and DR training.